core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Upon receiving the OSCORE response, the client retrieves the value N2 from the 'nonce' field of the response, and the value X2 from the 'x' byte of the OSCORE Option.
 Since the client has received a response to an OSCORE request it made with the 'd' flag bit set to 1, the client provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
 Finally, the client verifies the response by using the Security Context CTX\_NEW and deletes the old Security Context CTX\_OLD.

-If the peers' original Security Context was derived through the EDHOC protocol and the updateCtx() function in {{ssec-update-function}} used METHOD 1 to derive CTX\_NEW, then the client replaces the old EDHOC keys PRK\_out and PRK\_exporter with the newly derived ones.

 Then, the client can send a new OSCORE request protected with the new Security Context CTX\_NEW.

 When successfully verifying the request using the Security Context CTX\_NEW, the server deletes the old Security Context CTX\_OLD and can reply with an OSCORE response protected with the new Security Context CTX\_NEW.

-If the peers' original Security Context was derived through the EDHOC protocol and the updateCtx() function in {{ssec-update-function}} used METHOD 1 to derive CTX\_NEW, then the server replaces the old EDHOC keys PRK\_out and PRK\_exporter with the newly derived ones.

 From then on, the two peers can protect their message exchanges by using the new Security Context CTX\_NEW.